vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Export a CSV file

+CSV files save the return results of a executed command.

 !!! note

     - A CSV file will be saved in the working directory, i.e., what linux command `pwd` show;